elev/vocabulary/README.md

 //  TODO:

-	make clicking the overlay also destroy the elements..
+	get the close button on the overlay to work, and look better.

-	remove bootstrap
+	git	remove bootstrap

+	Fix defintion spelling errors in db

 	Add more words to the database

 	Update Styles / design